VISIT OUR ART STORE ▶

 Final Thoughts

-I hope this inspires you to grab your supplies and try something playful with your watercolor set.
+The artist hopes this inspires others to grab their supplies and try something playful with their watercolor set.

-Which part of the process are you most excited to try—masking fluid, neon colors, or layering with stencils?
-Let me know, and don't forget to have fun with it!
+Which part of the process is the artist most excited to try—masking fluid, neon colors, or layering with stencils?
+Anyone can choose any of them, and most importantly—have fun with it!